 What are freshwater macroinvertebrates?

-We can define them as those animals that lack backbone, are normally bigger than 0.5 mm (visible to the naked eye) and can be found in freshwater ecosystems: ponds, streams, rivers, lakes and wetlands.
+We can define them as those animals that lack a backbone (internal skeleton), and are visible to the naked eye (larger than 0.5 mm or 500 micrometres), and can be found in freshwater ecosystems: ponds, streams, rivers, lakes, and wetlands.

-Some of the major groups under this broad definition are: Mollusca, Crustacea, Insecta, Annelida, Coleoptera, Turbellaria.
+Some of the major groups under this broad definition are: Annelida, Crustacea, Insecta, Mollusca, and Turbellaria.

 Why are they important?